Safe Surf Lab

 Frequently asked questions

-Is NordVPN good for streaming Netflix in 2026? +
+Is NordVPN good for streaming Netflix and other services? +

-Does NordVPN slow down internet speed significantly? +
+Does NordVPN slow down internet speeds noticeably? +

-Can I use NordVPN on multiple devices? +
+Can I use NordVPN on multiple devices simultaneously? +

 Related reviews